JanSharp/VRCMenuSystem/gm-menu-requirements.md

   - Option to mark as unhandled, also for edge cases
 - Old handled pings are irrelevant
   - can be deleted
+- Maybe telling other GMs that you cannot handle a ping

 ## No Clip